At some point, you may need to make a big purchase from a merchant that does not accept credit cards or personal checks.

 Cashier’s checks also have a few drawbacks.
 For starters, they can be relatively expensive.

 For example, both Bank of America and Wells Fargo charge a $10 fee when issuing a cashier’s check to customers who’ve opened savings or checking accounts, although banks often waive this fee for customers who meet specific account requirements.

 Fraud is another concern.
-The federal Office of the Comptroller of the Currency, or OCC, has warned that crooks increasingly are turning to cashier’s checks as a way to bilk people out of money and goods.
+The Office of the Comptroller of the Currency (OCC) has warned that crooks increasingly are turning to cashier’s checks as a way to bilk people out of money and goods.

-- Sending a phony cashier’s check for goods with an amount above the purchase price, and asking the merchant to wire the excess funds to someone else.
+Some common scams include ordering goods with fraudulent cashier’s check, or sending a phony cashier’s check for goods with an amount above the purchase price and asking the merchant to wire the excess funds to someone else.

-- Various scams that inform people they have won a prize — such as a foreign lottery — but then claim that a tax or other fee is due.
-The scammers say they will cover the tax with a cashier’s check, and ask you to deposit it into your account and send the payment to a third party.
+In another common scam, a fraudster informs people they have won a prize, such as a foreign lottery, then claims a tax or another fee is due.
+The scammer says he will cover the tax with a cashier’s check, and asks you to deposit it into your account and send the payment to a third party.

 A business or person on the receiving end of cashier’s checks typically bears much of the fraud risk associated with this form of payment.
-In many cases, by the time the fraudulent nature of the check is discovered, the recipient of the check has lost some money.
+In many cases, by the time the fraudulent nature of the check is discovered, the recipient of the check has lost their money.

 What happens if you lose a cashier’s check?